KMRD Lowers Losses and Reduces Costs by $500,000 Over 10 years by Reducing Claims Experience

 Lower insurance costs

-Our claims advocacy efforts settled many claims, and this yielded a total decrease in average losses of over 5 years.
+Our claims advocacy efforts settled many claims, and this yielded a significant decrease in average losses and in-turn premiums.

 Lower Claims Experience

-Many of the slip-and-fall losses were moved to the insured’s subcontractors under the new process.
-The claims experience dropped.
+Many of the slip-and-fall losses were moved to the insured’s subcontractors a new contractual risk transfer.

 Decrease in average losses